Heska (NASDAQ:HSKA) Stock Rating Upgraded by Zacks Investment Research

 According to Zacks, “Heska Corporation sells advanced veterinary diagnostic and specialty products.
 Heska’s state-of-the-art offerings include blood testing instruments and supplies, digital imaging products, software and services, data services, allergy testing and immunotherapy, and single-use offerings such as in-clinic diagnostic tests and heartworm preventive products.
 The Company’s core focus is on the canine and feline markets where it strives to provide high value products and unparalleled support to veterinarians. “

 Heska (NASDAQ:HSKA) last released its quarterly earnings data on Thursday, November 5th.
-The medical research company reported ($0.57) EPS for the quarter, missing the consensus estimate of ($0.20) by ($0.37).
-Heska had a negative net margin of 9.57% and a negative return on equity of 1.57%.
-As a group, sell-side analysts expect that Heska will post -0.68 EPS for the current fiscal year.
+The medical research company reported ($0.57) EPS for the quarter, missing analysts’ consensus estimates of ($0.20) by ($0.37).
+Heska had a negative return on equity of 2.29% and a negative net margin of 11.15%.
+Equities analysts predict that Heska will post -0.83 EPS for the current year.

-In related news, COO Nancy Wisnewski sold 1,050 shares of the business’s stock in a transaction that occurred on Monday, August 31st.
-The shares were sold at an average price of $103.87, for a total transaction of $109,063.50.
-Following the completion of the sale, the chief operating officer now directly owns 49,124 shares of the company’s stock, valued at $5,102,509.88.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO Kevin S. Wilson sold 3,129 shares of the business’s stock in a transaction that occurred on Thursday, October 8th.
-The stock was sold at an average price of $109.00, for a total transaction of $341,061.00.
-Over the last quarter, insiders have sold 24,017 shares of company stock worth $2,738,378.
-11.70% of the stock is owned by company insiders.
+In other Heska news, EVP Jason D. Aroesty sold 13,334 shares of the firm’s stock in a transaction on Friday, November 27th.
+The stock was sold at an average price of $126.86, for a total value of $1,691,551.24.
+Following the completion of the sale, the executive vice president now directly owns 11,460 shares of the company’s stock, valued at $1,453,815.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Kevin S. Wilson sold 13,421 shares of the firm’s stock in a transaction on Wednesday, October 21st.
+The stock was sold at an average price of $110.28, for a total value of $1,480,067.88.
+Following the completion of the sale, the chief executive officer now directly owns 72,955 shares of the company’s stock, valued at $8,045,477.40.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 36,301 shares of company stock valued at $4,320,866.
+Corporate insiders own 11.70% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-BlackRock Inc. increased its holdings in shares of Heska by 2.8% during the third quarter.
-BlackRock Inc. now owns 1,298,015 shares of the medical research company’s stock valued at $128,232,000 after acquiring an additional 35,111 shares in the last quarter.
-Nine Ten Capital Management LLC increased its holdings in shares of Heska by 2.0% during the 3rd quarter.
-Nine Ten Capital Management LLC now owns 784,217 shares of the medical research company’s stock worth $77,473,000 after buying an additional 15,096 shares during the last quarter.
-Vanguard Group Inc. increased its holdings in shares of Heska by 16.8% during the 2nd quarter.
-Vanguard Group Inc. now owns 554,022 shares of the medical research company’s stock worth $51,618,000 after buying an additional 79,600 shares during the last quarter.
-FMR LLC increased its holdings in Heska by 2.0% in the 1st quarter.
-FMR LLC now owns 453,664 shares of the medical research company’s stock valued at $38,616,000 after purchasing an additional 8,870 shares in the last quarter.
-Finally, Standard Life Aberdeen plc increased its holdings in Heska by 5.7% in the 3rd quarter.
-Standard Life Aberdeen plc now owns 333,345 shares of the medical research company’s stock valued at $32,932,000 after purchasing an additional 18,050 shares in the last quarter.
-96.19% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in the business.
+Planned Solutions Inc. acquired a new position in shares of Heska during the 3rd quarter worth about $25,000.
+Advisor Group Holdings Inc. lifted its holdings in Heska by 95.6% during the second quarter.
+Advisor Group Holdings Inc. now owns 401 shares of the medical research company’s stock worth $37,000 after acquiring an additional 196 shares during the period.
+Mutual of America Capital Management LLC lifted its holdings in Heska by 34.9% during the second quarter.
+Mutual of America Capital Management LLC now owns 410 shares of the medical research company’s stock worth $38,000 after acquiring an additional 106 shares during the period.
+BNP Paribas Arbitrage SA raised its stake in shares of Heska by 251.2% in the third quarter.
+BNP Paribas Arbitrage SA now owns 1,907 shares of the medical research company’s stock valued at $188,000 after buying an additional 1,364 shares during the period.
+Finally, AQR Capital Management LLC bought a new stake in shares of Heska in the second quarter valued at $206,000.
+90.98% of the stock is owned by institutional investors and hedge funds.

 Heska Corporation manufactures, sells, and markets veterinary diagnostic and specialty products for canine and feline healthcare markets in the United States, Canada, Europe, and internationally.
 The company's Core Companion Animal segment offers Element DC and Element DC5x veterinary chemistry analyzers for blood chemistry and electrolyte analysis; Element HT5 and HemaTrue veterinary hematology analyzers to measure blood cell and platelet count, and hemoglobin levels; Element POC blood gas and electrolyte analyzers; Element i immunodiagnostic analyzers; Element COAG veterinary analyzers; and IV infusion pumps.